pulumi/pulumi-hugo/themes/default/content/docs/guides/adopting/import.md

 {{< /chooser >}}

+{{% notes type="info" %}}
-> **Note:** Import IDs are resource specific.
+**Note:** Import IDs are resource specific.
 The ID to use is the same as the ID that gets assigned when Pulumi has provisioned a resource of that type from scratch and can be found in the resource's API docs.
 We support import IDs for all generally available providers.
+{{% /notes %}}

 When Pulumi first sees a resource with an `import` option set (in this case `my-sg`), it will adopt the existing resource by querying the target cloud provider for a resource of that type with the given ID, instead of creating a new resource as usual.